Camera insurance: your complete guide

 • Commercial cameras – if you’re a professional photographer, you’ll need dedicated business insurance to protect you, your camera equipment and anything else relating to your photography business.

-Single-item limits on travel insurance policies can be quite low, so if your camera is valuable, you might want to consider travel insurance with gadget cover.
+Single-item limits on travel insurance policies can be quite low.
+If your camera is valuable, you might want to consider travel insurance with gadget cover.
 This can offer a higher level of camera insurance for travel and other gadgets you’re travelling with, like your smartphone or tablet.

-If photography is your bread and butter, then you’ll need to consider dedicated business insurance that includes cover for your camera and camera equipment.
+If you’re a professional photographer, with expensive cameras, lenses etc., photography equipment insurance is well worth considering.
+You may need dedicated business insurance that includes cover for your camera and camera equipment.

 Business insurance for photographers can cover your business camera and equipment, while also protecting you and your business.
-Policies for professional photographers can be tailored to include:
+Camera equipment insurance for professional photographers can be tailored to include:

 • Public liability cover – cover against legal and compensation costs if, say, someone trips over your equipment and is injured or their property is damaged.